-To become a patent attorney, you will be required to have the relevant professional qualifications & training and complete a number of exams as part of a wider work-based training programme.
+To become a patent attorney, you will be required to achieve the relevant professional qualifications and training and complete a number of exams as part of a wider work-based training programme.
 The rewards for becoming professionally qualified are manifold.

 The patent attorney profession is a graduate profession.
 As a graduate trainee, you complete a minimum specified period of training in a firm, and during that time take professional qualifications.
-Once both the training and qualifications are successfully completed you may apply to become a registered patent attorney.
+Once your training and qualifications are successfully completed, you may apply to become a registered patent attorney.
 The UK register is held by the UK Intellectual Property Regulation Board (IPReg); the European register by the European Patent Office (EPO).

-Most firms require their trainees to qualify to be registered in both the UK and Europe since in order to represent clients before the EPO, you will need to qualify as a European Patent Attorney.
-It is usual for a person entering the profession to take four or five years to qualify.
+Most UK firms require their trainees to qualify to be registered in both the UK and Europe since representing clients before the EPO requires the European Patent Attorney qualification.
+It is usual for a person entering the profession to take four or five years to dual-qualify.

-There are multiple routes to gaining a professional qualification.
-You can see an overview of what these are here.
+There are multiple routes to gaining the professional qualifications.
+You can see a diagram that provides an overview of what these are here.

 Prerequisite qualifications

-The UK regulations require that you need to be the holder of a degree in order to be considered as a registered patent attorney.
+The UK regulations require that you need to be a degree holder in order to be considered as a registered patent attorney.
 In order to take the European Qualifying Examinations (EQE) to qualify as a European Patent Attorney you must hold a science, technology, engineering or mathematics (STEM) degree.
-In reality, potential employers tend to need you to have a degree in a STEM subject.
+In reality, potential UK employers need you to hold a degree in a STEM subject.

 Professional qualifications

 There are two sets of qualifications to be undertaken.
-The diagram following this article shows the qualifications which must be obtained in order to qualify, and gives a broad indication of the time it will take.
+The diagram mentioned previously, shows the qualifications which must be obtained in order to qualify and gives a broad indication of the time it will take.

 UK qualifications